conflictpatterns/conflictpatterns/RA.md

 ---
 layout: page
-title:  PhD Studentship in Conflict Research with Focus on Forecasting and Machine Learning
+title:  Research assistant in Conflict Research with Focus on Forecasting and Machine Learning
 ---

 Are there recurring patterns in the escalation and emergence of wars?
 The idea that history may repeat itself is old.
 But recent advances overcoming methodological and data barriers present an opportunity to identify these recurrences empirically and to examine whether these patterns can be classified to improve forecasts and inform theories of conflict.
 In this project, we will combine new methods and novel data on conflict from finance, diplomatic cables, and newspapers, to extract typical pre war motifs.
 Just as DNA sequencing has been critical to medical diagnoses, PaCE aims to diagnose international politics by uncovering the relevant patterns in the area of conflict (more details at [forecastlab.org](http://www.forecastlab.org)).